Study: 1 to 2 million tons of US plastic trash goes astray

 “This more detailed estimate provides a more realistic view of our mismanaged waste and leakage,” said University of Toronto ecology professor Chelsea Rochman, who wasn’t part of the study.
 “We consume a lot of plastic per capita which then becomes plastic waste.
 We recycle very little of this material.”

-A large but hard to quantify part of the problem involves the 51% of U.S. plastic waste shipped abroad for recycling to countries that routinely mismanage waste, Law said.
+A large but hard to quantify part of the problem involves the 51 percent of U.S. plastic waste shipped abroad for recycling to countries that routinely mismanage waste, Law said.

 “We’re putting this in the blue bin and then it’s getting trucked to Boston,” Law said.
 “And then it’s getting put on a ship that’s sailing most of the way around the world for somebody to unpack it and pick through it and cut labels off it in hopes that some portion of that material will be turned into (plastic) pellets and into a children’s toy or whatever.’’

-The situation has been changing, she said.
+The situation has been changing, Law said.
 China and other countries have become more restrictive about taking U.S. trash imports, and more plastic is ending up in landfills here.

-“U.S. exports of plastic waste have declined dramatically — nearly 70% — since their peak in 2016,” Joshua Baca, vice president for plastics at the industry group American Chemistry Council, said in an email.
+“U.S. exports of plastic waste have declined dramatically—nearly 70 percent—since their peak in 2016,” Joshua Baca, vice president for plastics at the industry group American Chemistry Council, said in an email.
 Beginning next year, many countries won’t accept U.S. waste experts because of a new international agreement, he said.

 Baca said the industry is spending billions of dollars trying to fix the problem, with modernized recycling technology and new business models to reduce waste while urging mandatory recycled content standards for new products and packaging.